History of the Copa Libertadores: 1990–99

 Having led Olimpia to the 1979 title as manager, Luis Cubilla returned to the club in 1988.
 With the legendary goalkeeper Ever Hugo Almeida, Gabriel González, Adriano Samaniego, and star Raul Vicente Amarilla, a rejuvenated decano boasted a formidable side that promised a return to the glory days of the late 1970s.
 After coming up short in 1989 against Atlético Nacional, Olimpia reached the 1990 Copa Libertadores finals after defeating the defending champion in a climactic semifinal series decided on penalties.
 In the finals, Olimpia defeated Barcelona of Ecuador 3–1 in aggregate to win their second title.
 Olimpia reached the 1991 Copa Libertadores finals, once again, defeating Atlético Nacional in the semifinals and facing Colo-Colo of Chile in the final.
 Led by Yugoslavian coach Mirko Jozić, the Chilean squad beat the defending champion 3–0.
 The defeat brought Olimpia's second golden era to a close.

 In 1992, São Paulo rose from being a mere great in Brazil to become an international powerhouse.
 Manager Telê Santana turned to the Paulistas youth and instilled his style of quick, cheerful, and decisive football.
 Led by stars such as Zetti, Müller, Raí, Cafu, Palhinha, São Paulo beat Newell's Old Boys of Argentina to begin a dynasty.
 In 1993 São Paulo successfully defended the title by thumping Universidad Católica of Chile in the finals.

 The Brazilian side became the first club since Boca Juniors in 1978 to win 2 consecutive Copa Libertadores.
 Like Boca Juniors, however, they would reach another final in 1994 only to lose the title to Vélez Sársfield of Argentina in a penalty shoot-out.

-With a highly compact tactical lineup and the goals of the formidable duo Jardel and Paulo Nunes, Grêmio won the coveted trophy again in 1995 after beating an Atlético Nacional led, once again, by the iconic figure of René Higuita.
+With a compact tactical lineup and the goals of the duo Jardel and Paulo Nunes, Grêmio won the trophy again in 1995 after beating an Atlético Nacional led, once again, by the figure of René Higuita.
 Jardel finished the season as the top scorer with 12 goals.
-The team coached by Luiz Felipe Scolari was led by the defender (and captain) Adilson and the skilful midfielder Arilson.
+The team coached by Luiz Felipe Scolari was led by the defender (and captain) Adilson and the midfielder Arilson.